This gift guide is full of ideas that are perfect for anyone who loves that most British of drinks – a good cup of tea!

 This gift is perfect for a very special tea lover!

-It’s a gorgeous pine tea storage box that can be personalised with one large initial and the recipient’s name.
+It’s a gorgeous pine tea storage box which you can personalise with one large initial and the recipient’s name.
 You can also add a message inside the lid of the box.

 Inside the box they’ll find some special ‘love’ teabags from Pukka.
 These include infusions of vanilla and ginger, lavender and chamomile, and black liquorice.